Tallulah River: Description

 The upper Tallulah River Basin drains to the portion of the Tallulah River that is upstream from Lake Burton.
 This includes northwestern Rabun County, northeastern Towns County and part of Clay County, North Carolina.
 The United States Geological Survey collects data for the upper Tallulah River Basin from its gauging station at the point where the river crosses Plum Orchard Road.
 The upper Tallulah River Basin includes a section of the river that is about 14.3 miles (23 km) long, draining a 56.5 square mile (146 km^{2}) area.
 Annually, the area receives at least 72 inches of rainfall and is entirely within the boundaries of the Chattahoochee National Forest.
 About one-third of the land falls within the Southern Nantahala Wilderness and about one-fifth is privately owned.
 The primary tributaries of the Tallulah River in Rabun County are Coleman River and Persimmon Creek.

 Tate Branch is a branch of the Tallulah River located near Forest Service Road 70 near Clayton, Georgia.

 The upper Tallulah River Basin is as scenic as it is rugged.
 The highest elevations are found in North Carolina on Standing Indian Mountain, elevation 5,499 feet, where the Tallulah River headwaters are located.
 After coming into Georgia and passing through the old mining and logging town of Tate City, Georgia in eastern Towns County, the river enters into what is known as Tallulah’s upper gorge, or the Rock Mountain Gorge.
 This upper "gorge" is far less dramatic that the more famous Tallulah Gorge.
 It starts just upstream from the river’s confluence with Coleman River and runs nearly 3 mi past Rock Mountain on the western side of the river.
 The scenic "gorge" is accessible via a drive along the Tallulah River Road (Forest Service Road 70).
-The Tallulah River Road follows an old railroad bed before ending in the Southern Nantahala Wilderness and provides the only access to Tate City, North Carolina.
+The Tallulah River Road follows an old railroad bed before ending in the Southern Nantahala Wilderness and provides the only access to Tate City, Georgia.
 Heavily wooded today, the upper Tallulah River Basin was stripped nearly bare by clear-cut logging in the 1930s before the Chattahoochee National Forest was established.